 There is insufficient data on Bank of Southern California's fees to provide a full SmartAsset rating.

 Bank of Southern California is a brick-and-mortar bank, with seven total bank locations in California.
-It also offers access to mobile and web apps for easy access and banking on the go.
-Bank of Southern California receives moderately high marks from customers for its mobile app.
-The Bank of Southern California mobile app has an overall rating of 4.4 out of 5 (with 29 customer reviews on iOS and Android) compared to the national average of 3.8.
-You can utilize Bank of Southern California's mobile app to manage your accounts by reviewing current statements, transferring money and accessing customer service.
-Bank of Southern California gets a superb consumer satisfaction score based on relatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+It also offers access to mobile and web apps for straightforward access and banking on the go.
+Bank of Southern California's online and mobile banking services receive reasonably positive ratings from customers.
+The Bank of Southern California mobile app scored a 4.4 out of 5 (out of 29 ratings on iOS and Android) compared to the national average of 3.8.
+Bank of Southern California's mobile app lets you control your finances by looking at current statements, transferring funds as well as reaching customer service.
+Bank of Southern California gets an exceptional consumer satisfaction score due to comparatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.